davidekim/sushimaki/README.md

 Ljubica Mihaljević et. al. Solubilization of Membrane Proteins using designed protein WRAPS.
 Submitted to Science.

 ## Installation
+You can install and run this package from the [google colab notebook](https://colab.research.google.com/github/davidekim/sushimaki/blob/main/sushimaki.ipynb)

 You can clone this repo into a preferred destination directory by going to that directory and then running:

 `git clone https://github.com/davidekim/sushimaki.git`